openstack/ironic/doc/source/admin/boot-from-volume.rst

 A default storage interface can be specified in ironic.conf.
 See the `Conductor Configuration`_ section for details.

+The storage interface is responsible for managing the mapping state of the volume to the host.
+If some changes need to be communicated from Cinder and then updated for Ironic to become aware of them, such as a change in iSCSI credentials, then the act of powering baremetal node off via Ironic's API will trigger these values to be updated automatically as the ``cinder`` storage interface resets the volume attachments with power actions to ensure the latest information is used for each boot sequence.

 iSCSI Configuration
 -------------------
 In order for a bare metal node to boot from an iSCSI volume, the ``iscsi_boot``